LeviOrtega/Ginger/README.md

 # Ginger
+Author: Levi Ortega\
-First neural network created, no additional libraries
+First neural network created, no additional libraries\
+Named after the one who I learn the most from in life